fetchandadd/ipms/README.md

 ### Basic commands

 Ipms provides the following basic commands.
+A command consist of a path fragment (e.g. `rotate`) and a GET parameter (e.g. `degrees`).
+The path fragment triggers the execution of the specific command and the GET parameter delivers the value.

+A request `/rotate?degrees=90` can be seen as a function call `rotate(<image>, degrees=90)`.

 #### Format